 It is a requirement under Chartered Accountants ANZ’s By-laws that at least 10 out of the 12 Board members also be members of Chartered Accountants ANZ.
 This constitutional requirement impacts Chartered Accountants ANZ’s ability to meet the definition of independence as described in Box 2.3 of the ASX Principles.

-As part of the appointment process, all new directors receive detailed information outlining their duties and responsibilities.
-They are also invited to attend an orientation day which includes presentations from a number of the Executive Team and the governance team, to ensure that they are familiar with Chartered Accountants ANZ’s governance structure and key business and strategic issues.
+As part of the appointment process, all new directors receive detailed information outlining their duties and responsibilities and an opportunity to meet with the CEO and members of the Executive Team.
+They are also invited to attend an orientation day which includes presentations from the governance team, to ensure that they are familiar with Chartered Accountants ANZ’s governance structure and key business and strategic issues.

 The Board receives continuing education through internal and external presentations and strategic sessions with the Executive Team.

-Chartered Accountants ANZ has a formal Code of Conduct for directors and members of its governance bodies.
-The Code of Conduct sets out expectations that apply to each director and member of the governance bodies regarding ethics and behaviour.
-A copy of the Code of Conduct can be found at Appendix 12 of the Governance Manual which can be found at https://www.charteredaccountantsanz.com/about-us/governance/annual-reports.
+A copy of the Code of Conduct can be found at Appendix 12 of the Governance Manual which can be found here.